 - Platelets (PLT)

-After the initial three months following transplant surgery, the frequency of your labwork will be determined at each clinic visit.
-If your kidney function is remaining stable, your labwork may become less frequent — but it will always be necessary.
+After the initial three months following transplant surgery, the frequency of your lab work will be determined at each clinic visit.
+If your lung function is stable, your lab work may become less frequent, but it will always be necessary.